CyberSecuriTim/dns-overview/README.md

   - Open the "DNS Manager" app
   - Click on the name of the Domain Controller VM running the DNS server software.
     - Navigate to Forward Lookup Zones > (name of the previously created domain)
-    - Right Click the domain and select "New Host (A or AAAA)..."
+    - Right-click the domain and select "New Host (A or AAAA)..."
     - Enter "mainframe" and assign this new host the IP address of the Domain Controller VM
       - Notice the FQDN (fully qualified domain name) is automatically configured as well and appends the new hostname before the domain's name.